BlogHiring Construction Workers: 5 Tips for Hiring Your First Construction Employee

 6. If everything checks out, you are now ready to onboard your first employee!
 Congratulations!
 Make sure that they have filled out all the important documents like tax forms, employment eligibility, and get ready to welcome your new employee to the business!

-5. Create Your Construction Hiring Onboarding Process and (Potentially) a New-Hire Binder
+Tip #5: 5.
+Create Your Onboarding Process and (Potentially) a New-Hire Binder

 Now that you have hired your first employee, the next step is the onboarding process!
 Perhaps make up a new-hire binder and set up a schedule to train them (if they need the training).